2022 North Ayrshire Council election: Electoral system

-Local elections in Scotland use the Single transferable vote (STV) electoral system in which voters rank candidates in order of preference.
+Local elections in Scotland use the single transferable vote (STV) electoral system – a form of proportional representation – in which voters rank candidates in order of preference.
 The 2022 election was the first to use the nine wards created under the Islands (Scotland) Act 2018, with 33 councillors being elected.
-Each ward – except Arran which returned one member – elected either three, four or five members, using the STV electoral system.
+Each ward – except Arran, which returned one member – elected either three, four or five members.

 Composition

 Since the previous election, several changes in the composition of the council occurred.
-Most were changes to the political affiliation of councillors including Labour councillor Jimmy Miller who resigned to become an independent and SNP councillor Ellen McMaster who first joined Alba before becoming an independent.
+Most were changes to the political affiliation of councillors, including Labour councillor Jimmy Miller who resigned to become an independent and SNP councillor Ellen McMaster who first joined Alba before becoming an independent.
 One by-election was held after SNP councillor Joy Brahim resigned due to ill health and resulted in a gain for the Conservatives.